selkies-project/docker-nvidia-egl-desktop/README.md

 Note: Requires access to the corresponding **/dev/dri/cardX** and **/dev/dri/renderX** DRM device of the allocated NVIDIA GPU.
 Check out [k8s-hostdev-plugin](https://github.com/bluebeach/k8s-hostdev-plugin) for provisioning this in Kubernetes clusters without privileged access.

+For building Ubuntu 18.04 containers, in **Dockerfile** change `FROM nvidia/opengl:1.2-glvnd-runtime-ubuntu20.04` to `FROM nvidia/opengl:1.2-glvnd-runtime-ubuntu18.04` and remove `render` group in the section creating the default user, then in **bootstrap.sh** comment out `pulseaudio --start`.

 For Docker this will be sufficient (the container will not use DRM devices it is not allocated to):

 ```